 RxBars (Blueberry): I've talked about these before too.
 Simple ingredients, such as nuts and dates, combine with egg whites for these protein bars.
 They are perfect in a pinch and come in great flavor choices.
 All are paleo (except for Peanut Butter) and super addictive.

 You may notice that one of the things missing from my list are any kind of nuts or seeds.
 If you are looking for any kind of roasted or salted nuts, most store bought options use unhealthy oils.
 For that reason, I like to buy raw almonds, cashews or whatever my mood is calling for and roast them myself!
 I use my tried and true slow cooker for an easy, no-brainer roasting method.
+Using a slow cooker also keeps me from forgetting about them in the oven, which I may have done a few dozen times before.
 After they're roasted, I package them for when I'm on the go!